Rchristiani/es6-easy-wins/talk.md

 var myFighter = new Fighter();
 ```
 Here we use the `prototype` property on our `Fighter` to make it inherit the properties from the `Warrior` object.
-So our `Fighter` has access to properties like the method `.attack()`;
+So our `Fighter` has access to properties like the method `.attack()` but also has it's own features, like `weapons`.

-Now lets look at the new Class type in ES6.
-For this new keyword has been introduced, `class`.
+Now lets look at the new Class type in ES6, a new keyword has been introduced, `class`.

 ```
 class Warrior {